BB-Media-IT/Data-Hub/Audiovisual Identifiers & Metadata/aim-schemas.md

 | CreatedAt | string  | Indicates when the record was created in our database. | 2024-04-21T00:00:00Z     |

 ## Table Visualization & Data Relationships
-We include tables to clearly visualize the relationships and key fields in each JSONL file and analyze how the various files interrelate to provide a complete view of the overall `Audiovisual Identifier & Metadata` product data model.
+We include tables to clearly visualize the relationships and key fields in each JSONL file and analyze how the various files interrelate to provide a complete view of the overall `Audiovisual Identifiers & Metadata` product data model.

 You can obtain the relationships between all BB Media products in this [link](/File%20Relationships/relationships.md).